oracle-livelabs/apex/ai-interactive-report-lab/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 ## Summary

-You enabled dictation in the application security settings and verified that voice input works with both Search with AI and the Chat Assistant.
-Users can now interact with AI Interactive Report features using speech.
+Dictation is configured for the application and verified for Search with AI and the Chat Assistant.
+The application can now accept spoken prompts in supported AI Interactive Report components.

 ## Acknowledgements